 Barbara Klemp is an active performer, conductor, adjudicator, clinician, and accompanist.

-An accomplished pianist, accordionist, and organist, Barbara is also an experienced teacher of choral music, instrumental music, general music, classroom/private piano, music composition, music theory, and music technology.
+An accomplished pianist, accordionist, and organist, Barbara is also an experienced teacher of choral music, instrumental music, general music, classroom/private piano, music theory & composition, and music technology.
 Over an extensive career as a New Jersey public school Music Educator/Arts Administrator, Barbara grew and maintained a large and highly regarded choral music program, performing regularly in major venues including Carnegie Hall, Lincoln Center, Saint Patrick’s Cathedral, Trinity Church, and the EPCOT American Experience Rotunda.
-Since her retirement from public schools, Barbara is a busy freelance musician, teacher, adjudicator, and clinician.
+Since her retirement from public schools, Barb is a busy freelance musician, teacher, adjudicator, and clinician.